When is the event?

 Welcome each guest to a shoe shine seat and provide simple sprucing to make them feel special.

-This team will gather in the evening on Wednesday, Feb.
-6 to assemble all the boutonnieres and corsages for the guests.
+This team will gather a couple days before the event to assemble all the boutonnieres and corsages for the guests.
 Some volunteers are needed the night of the prom to present the flowers to the guests.

 Coat check volunteers will receive, hang and retrieve coats as needed by guests.
 Goody bag volunteers will assemble guest gifts and ensure each guest collects their gift to take home.